Browns unveil plans for $2.4 billion dome, team considering move from longtime downtown home

-CLEVELAND (AP) — The Browns appear poised to move out of their lakefront home.
+CLEVELAND — The Browns appear poised to move out of their lakefront home.

 While they’re considering a $1.1 billion plan from the city of Cleveland to renovate their 25-year-old downtown stadium, the NFL team made it clear on Wednesday that its preference is to build a $2.4 billion dome in Brook Park, Ohio.